xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 If a client does not provide the size parameter or the size is equal to or less than zero, the origin server MUST respond with 411 (Length Required).
 If the origin server refuses to allocate the requested storage, it MUST respond with 400 (Bad Request).
 It is RECOMMENDED that such a response include problem details as defined in {{!RFC7807}} which explains why the content cannot be allocated and includes the maximum allowable size.
-For example, if the requested size is too large, the server could respond with:
+For example, if the requested size is too large, the server MAY respond with:

 ~~~~ http
 HTTP/1.1 400 Bad Request